Explaining Generalization Power of a DNN Using Interactive Concepts: Explaining Generalization Using Concepts

 Furthermore, we conducted experiments to check whether high-order interactive concepts were more likely to be over-fitted.
-Specifically, we trained a simple MLP with seven layers for tabular dataset, including the census dataset and the TV news dataset.
+Specifically, we trained a seven-layer MLP for the census dataset and the TV news dataset, respectively.
 We also trained AlexNet, VGG-11 and ResNet-20 on the MNIST dataset.
-Given each DNN, we computed interactive concepts of each order $m$.
-For each category $c$, we measured the above conceptual similarity for $m$-order interactive concepts, and Figure~\ref{fig:similarity_concept} reports the average similarity over different categories, \emph{i.e.}, $\textit{similarity}=\mathbb{E}_c[\text{sim}(\tilde{I}^{(m)}_{\text{train}, c}, \tilde{I}^{(m)}_{\text{test}, c})]$.
-We found that low-order interactive concepts usually had more similar distributions between training samples and testing samples than high-order interactive concepts.
+Given each DNN, we computed interactive concepts of each order { $m$}.
+For each category { $c$}, we measured the above conceptual similarity for { $m$}-order interactive concepts, and Figure~\ref{fig:similarity_concept} reported the average similarity over different categories, \emph{i.e.}, { $\textit{similarity}=\mathbb{E}_c[\text{sim}(\tilde{I}^{(m)}_{\text{train}, c}, \tilde{I}^{(m)}_{\text{test}, c})]$}.
+We found that low-order interactive concepts usually had more similar distributions between training data and testing data than high-order interactive concepts.
 This meant that compared to high-order concepts, the DNN was more likely to extract similar low-order concepts from the training data and testing data.
 In other words, low-order concepts in training data could be better generalized to testing data.